oxidecomputer/omicron/README.txt

 This is an incredibly rough playground for building a prototype of the Oxide API.

-There are a couple of different avenues we could go down:
+There are a couple of different avenues to go down:

 - API infrastructure: figure out how to structure the code to implement a bunch of resources with two possible backends